Analysing the Data-Driven Approach of Dynamically Estimating Positioning Accuracy: Experimentation and Results

 In this first test, we study the performance of the two models for different repartitions of the training set between the two training tasks.
 The overall dataset has been divided into 70\%, 15\%, 15\% for train, validation and test purposes respectively.
 At this point, the further repartition of the training set into the two training tasks is studied.
 The positioning task, served by model $M_1$, is the principal task of the positioning system, while the production of a DAE by a model $M_2$ is naturally a secondary task.
 Given this fact, it is reasonable for a designer of such a system to assign more data to the training of $M_1$.
 On the other hand, one may consider particular use-cases in which it might be requested to prioritize a very high certainty regarding the quality of position estimates over the average overall performance of position estimate production.
 The overview of the performance trade-off between $M_1$ and $M_2$ for different repartitions of the training data is a suitable way of facilitating the designer of such systems to take informed decisions.
 Figure \ref{fig:DAE_error_ratios_M1_M2} presents the performance of $M_1$ and $M_2$ on the validation set, for different portions of the training set assigned to the secondary task, dealt by $M_2$.

 In Figure \ref{fig:DAE_error_ratios_M1_M2}, it can be observed that the repercussion of the volume of training data is greater on the primary task of positioning dealt by $M_1$ than on the secondary task of DAE dealt by $M_2$.
-In model $M_1$, the difference in the mean validation error between the case of using 90\% of the training data and the case of only using 10\% is 53 meters, which constitutes a 20\% increase of the error.
-On the other hand, regarding $M_2$, the reduction of the mean error between the cases of using 90\% and 10\% of the training data for its training is only 16 meters, or 11\% of relative error increase.
+In model $M_1$, the difference in the mean validation error of $M_1$ between the case of using 90\% of the training data and the case of only using 10\% is 53 meters, which constitutes a 20\% increase of the error.
+On the other hand, regarding $M_2$, the reduction of the mean validation error of $M_2$ between the cases of using 90\% and 10\% of the training data for its training is only 16 meters, or 11\% of relative error increase.

 As discussed previously, the selection of the way that the training data will be allocated to the two tasks depends on the requirements of the application.
 For the rest of the tests of this work we will proceed with 50\%-50\% sharing of training data between $M_1$ and $M_2$, corresponding to 35\%-35\% of the overall dataset.
 With this repartition, the validation error of $M_1$ has a mean of 275 meters and a median of 171 meters, while $M_2$ has a 149-meter mean error and an 85-meter median error.
 The respective test set error for $M_1$ has a mean of 276 meters and a median 176 meters, while $M_2$ has a 147-meter mean error and an 83-meter median error.